jeremytammik/tbc/a/1914_create_floor.md

 The result should be the same as in the FBX export.

 [@techXMKH9](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/5770785) very
-kindly shared a nice and minimal sample custom exporter implementtion which I integrated into a new external command `CmdTriangleCount` in [release 2022.0.151.0](https://github.com/jeremytammik/the_building_coder_samples/releases/tag/2022.0.151.0) of [The Building Coder samples](https://github.com/jeremytammik/the_building_coder_samples):
+kindly shared a nice and minimal sample custom exporter implementation that I integrated into a new external command `CmdTriangleCount` in [release 2022.0.151.0](https://github.com/jeremytammik/the_building_coder_samples/releases/tag/2022.0.151.0) of [The Building Coder samples](https://github.com/jeremytammik/the_building_coder_samples):